Objectives of the service

 Space Added Value

 The following list provides the space assets that are intended to be used for the proof-of-concept of this feasibility study:

-- Synthetic Aperture Radar Satellites: their capacity to cover wide areas of interest makes them ideal for maritime applications.
+- Sentinel-1: capacity to cover wide areas makes it ideal for maritime applications.
 SAR images are extremely operational due to their capacity to acquire images immediately and independent of good light conditions and cloud-free skies.
 It has proven to be cost-effective compared to other solutions (Ground-Based radar, thermal imaging, etc.).

-- Satellite Based AIS (Automatic Identification System): Real Time delivery of AIS data is of paramount importance in correlating oil spills with the responsible polluting vessel.
+- Satellite-Based AIS: Real Time delivery of AIS data is of paramount importance in correlating oil spills with the responsible polluting vessel.

-- High performance distributed Ground Station Systems for operational earth observation services, delivery of data in Near-Real-Time is critical to improve the response capabilities of the end user.
+- High performance distributed Ground Station Systems for operational earth observation services, delivery of data in Near-Real-Time is critical to improve the response capabilities of the end users.

 - High speed satellite communications systems.

-KSAT is conducting different interviews and surveys with operators and regulators that work in the Oil & Gas and Wind Farm assets to better understand the complexities of the decommissioning activities, concerns in this sector and technology gaps that needs to be ready for the coming 10-20 years where the assets will be decommissioned.
+KSAT conducted different interviews and surveys with key operators and regulators to understand the complexities of the decommissioning activities, concerns in the sector and technology gaps that need to be ready for the coming 10-20 years where the assets will be decommissioned.

-Moreover, KSAT will participate in a virtual event where different where different users, operators and companies will meet to focus on all aspects of energy decommissioning - oil & gas, renewables, circular economy, marine, salvage and nuclear - and provide tangible insight into the sector.
+Moreover, KSAT participated in a virtual event where different users, operators and companies met to focus on all aspects of energy decommissioning - oil & gas, renewables, circular economy, marine, salvage and nuclear - and provide tangible insight into the sector.